Harmonica Incident: Replacement of Berra by Keane

-In seven games, the Cardinals defeated the Yankees.
+The Cardinals won the 1964 World Series, defeating the Yankees in seven games.
 Afterwards, the two teams held end-of-season news conferences.
 In St. Louis, Busch, who had changed his mind about letting Keane go after the Series win and was prepared to offer him a raise and a two-year extension, instead had to announce to reporters that Keane had handed in a letter of resignation immediately beforehand.
 The letter was backdated to the end of the regular season, and Keane explained that he had been talking over this decision with his wife shortly before then.
 He said he had no immediate plans beyond going fishing.

 Shortly afterwards, New York reporters, who assumed that the team would announce that Berra was being rehired for at least the next season, were taken by surprise when Houk instead announced that Berra had been fired.
 Asked who would replace him, Houk admitted that Dark was under consideration, and appeared surprised when he learned that Keane had abruptly resigned, saying that now that he was aware Keane was available, he too would be under consideration.

 Houk denied that losing the Series had led to Berra's dismissal.
 He declined to elaborate on the reasons for the firing, saying only that "it was better for all concerned".
 Berra remained with the team as a "special field consultant", primarily doing scouting work on other teams and prospective trades during the regular season.
 He was free to leave if another team offered him a position.
 "I don't mind", Berra said, when reached at a New Jersey golf course and told of the events.
 "I'll be spending the year at home.
 Where can you get a job like this?
 I don't have to sign in or punch a clock.
 And the pay is good".

 Reports immediately circulated that Keane would be hired, and that he had, in fact, already accepted the position before the season ended.
 Four days later, Keane was formally announced as the Yankees' new manager.
 According to Houk, he was signed to a one-year contract; his salary was not disclosed but reportedly was better than what the Cardinals had offered him.
 Some reporters found the circumstances suspicious and did not believe that Keane's sudden availability was a coincidence; Newsday columnist Stan Isaacs called Houk "the number-one charlatan, mountebank, quack, fop, fraud and ass of the sporting panorama".
-Fan reaction was overwhelmingly negative; some even wrote to Commissioner Ford Frick to complain.
+Fan reaction was overwhelmingly negative; some even wrote to Commissioner Ford C. Frick to complain.